uofajillian/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 #############################################

-Creating an open response assessment is a multi-step process:
+Creating an open response assessment is a multi-step process.
+Each step is covered in detail below.

 * :ref:`PA Create Component`
 * :ref:`PA Add Prompt`